Building a Tidying Habit: The Graph Paper Method

 And that’s it for the graph paper method.
 There’s a fair bit of purpose and structure behind the method, and I invite you to explore that in How Executive Functioning Impacts Tidiness.

 If you found this post helpful, please consider contributing to my Buy Me A Coffee.
-You can also get posts delivered to your inbox, or follow me on Facebook or Twitter or Instagram.
+You can also sign up for my newsletter to get posts delivered to your inbox, or follow me on Facebook or Twitter or Instagram.
 I write about habits, healthy productivity, ADHD, autism, mental health, and occasionally my special interests.